Carter: Still a model for candidates asking 'Why not me?'

 Still, Carter got to know, among others, former Vice President Hubert Humphrey and Sens.
 Henry Jackson of Washington, Eugene McCarthy of Maine and George McGovern of South Dakota, the eventual nominee who lost a landslide to Nixon.

-Carter later explained he had previously defined the nation’s highest office by its occupants immortalized by monuments.
+Carter later explained that he had previously defined the nation’s highest office by its occupants immortalized with monuments.

 “For the first time,” Carter told The New York Times, “I started comparing my own experiences and knowledge of government with the candidates, not against ‘the presidency’ and not against Thomas Jefferson and George Washington.
 It made it a whole lot easier.”